DYSLEVIUM/sample/README.md

 > Support for more modern features like adaptiveStream and dynacast can be checked for with `supportsAdaptiveStream()` and `supportsDynacast()`.

 If you are targeting legacy browsers, but still want adaptiveStream functionality you'll likely need to use polyfills for [ResizeObserver](https://www.npmjs.com/package/resize-observer-polyfill) and [IntersectionObserver](https://www.npmjs.com/package/intersection-observer).

+### SDK build and publish process for ECPRT

+ - update the .npmrc file with valid credentials.
+ - Update the `publishConfig.registry` selection of `package.json` with registory link where the final npm package need to push.
+ - Execute "npm run clean" command to clean the project.
+ - Execute "npm run build" command to build the project.
+ - Execute "npm run publish" command to publish the build to the provided registry.